Evergreen, masses of flowers in either white or purple, Hardenbergia violacea flowers in spring and is easy care.

 This a rambling twining plant that has been a favourite with Australian gardeners for many years.
 A cultivar named after the well known landscaper Edna Walling, hints at it long term use in landscaping.

-Hardenbergia violacea or ‘Happy Wanderer’ is a tough evergreen plant that certainly lives up to its name.
+‘Happy Wanderer’ certainly lives up to its name.
 It will happily scramble through other shrubs, grow on fences with some support and training and with masses of flowers over a long period is a joy in the garden.

 Showy purple/pink to white flowers Hardenbergia makes a great display in late winter to early spring.
 Flowering is best in a sunny position, in deep shade flowering can in fact be disappointing.

-It does in fact wander around, however it is not invasive and it is a plant that can be pruned heavily if required.
+Although it does wander around, it is not invasive and it is a plant that can be pruned heavily if required.

 Found along the coastal ranges from Queensland and New South Wales through to Victoria, Tasmania and South Australia Hardenbergia is widespread.